-Falling demand for dog food undermines pet care market performance
+Falling demand for dog food undermines pet care’s performance

-Market leaders Mars and Unicharm drive trend towards greater segmentation
+Mars and Unicharm drive the greater segmentation trend

-Mars Japan Ltd remained the overall leader in pet care in current value sales terms in 2012, followed by Unicharm Corp.
-The market lead held by Mars is built on an extensive dog and cat food portfolio that covers all price segments and includes globally renowned brands like Pedigree, Royal Canin and Kal Kan (Whiskas).
-Unicharm meanwhile is mainly focused on dog food, though it also offers cat food and cat litter products.
-These two companies were also among the leaders in terms of driving the trend towards greater segmentation in dog and cat food during the review period.
+Mars Japan Ltd remained the overall leader in pet care in retail value sales terms in 2013, followed by Unicharm Corp.
+Mars’s leadership is built on a wide portfolio of dog and cat food, including globally renowned brands like Pedigree and Royal Canin.
+Likewise, Unicharm offers an extensive dog and cat food portfolio that covers all price segments.
+These two companies were also at the forefront of the trend towards greater segmentation in dog and cat food during the review period.
 To offset growing competition from cheaper brands and private label ranges, both companies launched new age-, breed- and size-specific dog and cat food products, as well as new flavour variants.
-Both companies were particularly active in developing and marketing new products for senior dogs and cats.
+In addition, they were active in developing new functional pet food products.

 Internet retailing makes strong gains in pet care distribution

-Home and garden specialist retailers remained the most important distribution channel for pet care products in Japan in 2012, followed by pet shops and supermarkets.
-During the review period, however, these and other channels experienced value share declines due to the rapid advance of internet retailing.
-Aside from strong growth in the number of companies selling pet care products over the internet, this channel’s performance was bolstered by increasing consumer appreciation for the convenience and capacity for easy price comparison afforded by shopping online.
-The fact that online operators are frequently able to offer lower prices than their store-based counterparts also supported robust value share gains for the internet retailing channel.
+Home and garden specialist retailers remained the most important distribution channel for pet care in Japan in 2013, followed by pet shops and supermarkets.
+During the review period, however, these and other channels experienced retail value share declines due to the rapid advance of internet retailing.
+Aside from the strong growth in the number of companies selling pet food and products online, internet retailing’s performance was bolstered by increasing consumer appreciation for the convenience and capacity for easy price comparison afforded by the channel.

 Samples (FAQs about samples):